kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/reconstruction.md

-# Reconstruction level
+# Reconstruction

-The `reconstruction` level processing is intended to perform modelling using DTI and FOD models, as well as generate tractography from whole-brain, preprocessed data.
+The `reconstruction` stage models preprocessed diffusion data using DTI and FOD models.
+Whole-brain tractography is also generated.

-## Level-specific optional arguments
+## Stage-specific optional arguments

 ### Query